A magnetic falling-sphere viscometer: Introduction

-We here introduce a falling-sphere viscometer with a "magnetic twist".
+We here introduce a falling-sphere viscometer with a \enquote{magnetic twist}.
 We use a magnetized sphere and fluxgate magnetometers {\it continuously} reading the changing magnetic field produced by the falling sphere at the position of the sensors.
 By fitting the fluxgate signals to a theoretical form, we can extract the fluid's viscosity with a precision of 3\%.
-Our viscometer is rather compact (5 cm $\times$ 5 cm $\times$ 10 cm), the measurement time is a few seconds, and the required fluid volume is less than 10 ml.
+Our viscometer is rather compact (volume occupied by sensors and sample is about 5 cm $\times$ 5 cm $\times$ 10 cm), the measurement time is a few seconds, and the required fluid volume is less than 15 ml.
 It is worth noting that we directly access the dynamic viscosity of the fluid.
 In contrast, conventional falling-sphere viscometers measure the sphere's terminal velocity, which depends both on the dynamic viscosity and on the fluid's mass density.
+Compared to other falling-sphere viscometers, our viscometer is similar to the optical designs using a camera to monitor the sphere's fall \cite{ball3,ball4,ball5,ball6}, in that they both use some physical means (optical versus magnetic) to track the falling ball.
+While optical viscometers require transparent fluids, such optical designs report a higher accuracy than the one arrived in this work, at an expense of a more elaborate apparatus.
+One further difference could be cost, however, a direct comparison is not meaningful as the technology and cost of cameras versus fluxgate sensors is changing rapidly.

 In the following section we provide the theoretical description of the experiment presented in Sec.
 III.
 In Sec.
-IV we analyse the measurement results and errors, while the conclusions of Sec.
-V discuss some possibilities for further developing this methodology.
+IV we analyse the measurement results and errors, while in Sec.
+V we elaborate on several possible sources of measurement uncertainty.
+In the conclusions of Sec.
+VI we discuss some possibilities for further developing this methodology.